Amazon’s 2018 device lineup includes a new Dot, Echo Show... and a microwave

 Alexa is getting two updates, one that focuses on software and one on hardware.

 Alexa Hunches will be aware of things you may want to do contextually.
-If you say, “Alexa Goodnight”, Alexa may warn you you’ve left the smart lock on your door unlocked, or a smart light on.
+If you say, “Alexa Goodnight”, for example, Alexa may warn you that you’ve left the smart lock on your door unlocked, or a smart light on.

 Alexa Connect Kit, on the other hand, lets manufacturers add a module with Bluetooth LE and Wi-Fi to appliances of all types.
 There’s a real-time operating system in there too for updates and contextual awareness.